Project Runway All Stars season 3

 Project Runway All Stars (Season 3) is the third season of the Project Runway spin-off series Project Runway All Stars.
 It features 11 designers from previous seasons of the original series with Alyssa Milano acting as the new host, taking over Carolyn Murphy's role in season 2.
 Georgina Chapman and Isaac Mizrahi returned as judges for this season.
 Zanna Roberts Rassi replaced Joanna Coles, mentoring contestants.
 The season premiered on Lifetime on October 24, 2013.

 Guest judges included Abigail Breslin, Kristin Chenoweth, Gabourey Sidibe, Elisabeth Moss, Nick Cannon, Debbie Harry, Bar Refaeli, Gayle King, Nate Berkus, and Michael Urie.
 Original series judge Nina Garcia and newcomer judge Zac Posen, along with previous Runway winners Christian Siriano (season 4) and Anya Ayoung-Chee (season 9), as well as two All Stars winners Mondo Guerra and Anthony Ryan Auld appeared.
 Marge Simpson also made a special appearance.

 Judges

 American model and actress Alyssa Milano serves as the host as well as a judge.
 Designers Isaac Mizrahi and Georgina Chapman also judge the 11 returning designers which, for the first time, include winners of the original series as cast members.

-Designers

-Names and locales per official site: